Many people invest to secure retirement income, others do it for a hobby, however you invest, you should have goals and a purpose for your capital.

-If you don’t put money away for retirement, a home, or even an emergency, you could find yourself coming up short financially and working well into your twilight years.
+If you don’t accumulate savings, you could find yourself coming up short financially and working well into your twilight years.

-While savings accounts give your money some growth for the future, the interest your money accrues in these accounts is often less than a tenth of a percent.
-While reliable and low risk, money market accounts and CDs provide bare bones growth at best, topping out around 2% interest each year.
+While savings accounts are the preferred option for many, the interest your money accrues in these accounts is often less than a tenth of a percent.
+While reliable and low risk, money market accounts and CDs provide bare bones growth at best, topping out at around 2% interest each year.

 Investing can provide a financial cushion for your future.
 By investing in stocks, bonds, startups, and more, you can help your savings grow, retire comfortably, and even preserve your spending power in times of future inflation.

 Simply put, investing can keep you financially covered in ways a savings account often cannot.
-Instead of minimal growth, investing can offer multiples of your original investment, netting you enough to keep you financially secure.
-To compare it to the .01% of your savings account, investing in a conservative index fund could net you average yearly gains of 9.8%.
+Investing can offer many multiples of your original investment, netting you enough to keep you financially secure.
+Putting your money in a savings account would net you .01% interest, but investing in a conservative index fund could net you average yearly gains of 9.8%.
 Other investments could even yield much higher than that.
 But unlike a traditional savings account, investments may not be liquid and are subject to higher market risk and volatility.

 There are numerous ways to invest, and while the payoff can be big, it is not risk free.
-Unlike savings accounts, you are never guaranteed returns on your initial investment.
+Unlike savings accounts, investments in stocks and startups do not guarantee returns on your initial investment.
 With most investments you make, you’re risking everything you put in for a greater reward.

 When should you invest?

 It’s never too early to consider investing, but most people start seriously considering investing around the age of 22.
-Maybe they’ve recently graduated college, or perhaps they’ve held down a job for a couple years and are looking to maximize their future cash flow.
+Maybe they’ve recently graduated from college, or perhaps they’ve held down a job for a couple years and are looking to maximize their future cash flow.
 Around this age, if you put money into an investment account managed by a financial advisor, contribute to a 401(k) or IRA plan, or trade on the stock market, you’re making a smart decision by investing early.

-It’s also never too late to start investing, even when you are beyond retirement age.
-If you are over 65 years old, there are still plenty of opportunities, yet some different considerations.
-It’s best practice for seniors to turn towards investments that come with a more immediate payout, such as short term stocks, mutual funds, bonds, and perhaps angel investing.
+It’s also never too late to start investing.
+Even if you are over 65 years old, there are still plenty of opportunities, yet some different considerations.
+It’s best practice for seniors to prioritize investments that come with a more immediate payout, such as short term stocks, mutual funds, bonds, and perhaps angel investing.
 It’s also useful to consider the assets you currently have, including real estate, 401K accounts, and other commodities you may have accrued to date.

 In the end, it’s never too late or too early to start investing.
 The best time to start investing is now, and the worst time to invest is never.